brickcap/openresty_examples/book.md

 Unlike the set_by_lua command that blocks the nginx's event loop content_by_lua directive runs in it's own spawned coroutine.
-Which means that it does not block the nginx's event loop and runs in a seperate environment. content_by_lua directive belongs to a special class of They execute only in the context of `location` directive (which if you recall our discussion at the beginning of this chapter is a block level directive).
+Which means that it does not block the nginx's event loop and runs in a seperate environment. content_by_lua is a special class of directive called content handlers.
+They execute only in the context of `location` directive (which if you recall our discussion at the beginning of this chapter is a block level directive).